ucberkeley-cs250/bar-crawl/README.md

 master_rocket_chip_dir # your rocket-chip working directory
-rocket_chip_location # github repo for rocket chip tests # comment out tests you don't want to run
+rocket_chip_location # github repo for rocket chip tests # comment out tests you don't want to run human_tag # user-specifiable string that will be added to the end of the job name, especially useful for jobs that run using uncommitted changes

 TODO: add info about setting up email
 ```